跳转至

 ---

-Supports account aggregation, where different email accounts for the same person can be shown as the same author, which can be configured by providing a .mailmap file in the repository root directory, see gitmailmap for more details.
-The following example aggregates the .local account to junewhj@qq.com:
+Git author support account aggregation, i.e. multiple different email accounts for the same person can be aggregated to show the same author, which can be configured by providing a .mailmap file in the repository root directory, this is also a feature of Git itself, see gitmailmap for more details.

 Aaron <junewhj@qq.com> <aaron@gmail.com>

-Priority: The plugin will automatically loads the author avatar in the following order
+The plugin will automatically loads the author avatar in the following order.

 %%{init: {'theme': 'default', 'themeVariables': {'fontSize': '12px'}}}%%